benabed/clik/readme.md

 The code is at version 3.1

 ###changes sinces v3.01
-- IMPORTANT : Correct a bad bug in the handling of CMBmarged lensing likelihood files.
-The 1st order correction (eq.
-30 of Planck 2018 VIII) was not correctly applied.
+- Major : Correct a bug in the computation of the CMB marginalized lensing.
-- Improve handling of automatic installation of external package (in particular cfitsio).
-Add a file to group all information on where to find external package (`clik_extra_env`)
-- Print warning when using CC or FC variable for C and Fortran compiler during installation
+- Configuration : new user modifiable file `clik_extra_env` gathers the url, names and versions of the external packages that can be installed automatically.
+This will hopefully simplify troubleshooting with new versions of the external packages in the future.
+- Configuration : update to latest version of waf.
+Print a warning when the compilation of C or fortran part will use a compiler defined by a user set CC or FC environment variable.
-- Correct a regression in py3 where the C generated errors could not be printed out in python
+* Python wrapper : correct a bug where error messages would not be properly displayed in python 3
+* Python wrapper : when both astropy and pyfits are available, prefer astropy

 ###changes sinces v3.00